Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 I then realized using this technique is not only good for my elastic shortage issue but it’s also an amazing way to create a no bulk elastic join!
 Plus adding fabric to join the elastic helps preventing the elastic from rolling when inside the garment.
 Double score! (or is it triple score?)

-It literally took me two minutes to apply this elastic join tip and to be honest, I absolutely love this method for sewing elastic ends and I’ll be applying it to all of my sewing projects that require joining elastic!
+It literally took me two minutes to apply this elastic join tip and to be honest, I absolutely love this method for sewing elastic ends, it’s the best way to sew elastic together!
+I’ll be applying it to all of my sewing projects that require joining elastic!
 Once you get to see how crazy pretty your elastic join looks, you will get addicted too!
 Let’s see how to sew elastic ends together with the best method!

 - fabric scraps